 In 2010, Sysco installed a system called DriveCam in its vehicles.
 A DriveCam setup includes an inward-facing camera that records the driver throughout the workday.
 When the system detects unusual movement — potentially caused by an impact, a bump in the road, or a sudden deceleration — it saves the footage from immediately before and immediately after the event and forwards it to the driver’s supervisor.

-Truckers rely on their cabs as a home-away-from-home more than most kinds of workers rely on their workplaces, due to their long hours and heavy travel.
-Sysco employees noted, in relation to the Quebec case, that they often take their breaks and even change clothes in their cabs, and that the cameras sometimes switch on at random without being jostled.
+Truckers rely on their cabs as a home-away-from-home more than most kinds of workers rely on their workplaces due to their long hours and heavy travel.
+In relation to the Quebec case, Sysco employees noted that they often take their breaks and even change clothes in their cabs and that the cameras sometimes switch on at random without being jostled.

 Employers Are Responsible for Their Drivers’ Actions